 Rau: It’s something that Momir talks about and that is nobody is 100% ever.
 You don’t know what is going on.

 Rau: You don’t know what is going on.
 The guy you’re wrestling might have more going on than you.
-That’s one of my biggest regrets this year that haunts me is I lost to two guys at the last chance qualifiers, both guys who I’ve beat by six points.
+That’s one of my biggest regrets this year that haunts me, that I lost to two guys at the Last Chance qualifiers, both guys who I’ve beaten by six points.
 I beat that Swedish guy (Frederik Schoen) 6-0 in Madrid and he’s a good wrestler.
 And I beat that Honduras guy (Kevin Mejia Castillo) a couple of months before at the Pan Ams 6-0.
 It’s like, You’ve got to be kidding me.
 These are the people in front of me to get to the Olympics.

 Bisek: Freddy?
 Yeah, I know!